IvoNet/couchdb-shell-scripts/README.md

-Well checks if cookies.txt already exists and if so only calls settings.sh otherwise it will also call cookie-authentication.sh
+Well checks if cookies.txt already exists and if so only calls settings.sh otherwise it will also call cookie-authentication.sh Now with re-login option with no as default

 ## settings.sh